zzzhehao/Immu-pre/Meiners et al..md

 	- Strictly depends on ILC present and IL-9 receptor.
 - Preventing embedment of arriving parasites in the intestines.
 - Non-redundant IL-33-triggered ILC2-, IL-9-, and mast cell-dependent innate pathway.

+## Outlooks & Further Notions

+- In fact, IL-4 knockout mice are perfectly resistant to _Nippostrongylus_ infection, indicating that IL-4 is not required for protection against this helminth in mice @lawrence1996